 Meadows neglected to apply for an online gaming license during the window of availability, but Mountainview Thoroughbred Racing Association, LLC (which operates Penn National) did.
 Since the gambling legislation will allow multiple skins on the same license, Meadows will be able to launch their own branded site alongside Penn National without paying the $10 million licensing fee twice.

-For that reason, and others detailed below, we believe there is a high likelihood Meadows will offer PA gamblers its own branded online casino when the industry gets the green light to launch later this year.
+For that reason, and others detailed below, we believe there is a high likelihood Meadows will offer PA gamblers its own branded online casino when the industry gets the green light to launch this summer on July 15.